-One of the most common treatments in the field of cosmetic dentistry is dental bridges which offer an exceptional way to help you smile again with confidence.
+One of the most common treatments in the field of cosmetic dentistry is dental bridges.
+Dental bridges offers an exceptional way to help you smile again with confidence.

 Bridges are literally bridging the gap that is created by your missing teeth.
-A bridge is actually made up of 2 crowns for your teeth on the gap’s either side.
+A bridge is actually made up of 2 crowns for your teeth either side of the gap.
 They can correct your teeth alignment and can also reduce the stress on your surrounding teeth.

 There are a variety of situations that you may require you to have a dental bridge.
 This may be due to clinical or cosmetic reasons, including: